UBC-STAT/stat520-sp2014-15-website/_posts/2015-03-10-notes-lecture6.md

 **Pro:** easy to implement, does not require ratios.

 **Con:** does not work reliably in practice.
 Avoid using this outside of a baseline for  benchmarking other more sophisticated methods.
+See this [blog entry](https://radfordneal.wordpress.com/2008/08/17/the-harmonic-mean-of-the-likelihood-worst-monte-carlo-method-ever/) by Radford Neal for an in depth example of the poor performance in estimating the marginal likelihood via the harmonic mean.

 #### Bridge sampling